SkeletonMan03/FZEasyMarauderFlash/README.md

 * [CorbanR](https://github.com/CorbanR) Forking and fixing instructions and adding a requirement needed for Mac OS X
 * [dchalm](https://github.com/dchalm) Forking and fixing mistakes I should have noticed.
 Thank you!
 * [Scorp](https://github.com/scorpion44/FZEasyMarauderFlash_ScorpBins) Compiling needed bins to be able to flash to ESP32-WROOM
+* [jacklythgoee](https://github.com/jacklythgoee) For getting a knockoff ESP32-WROOM and giving me info to be able to try to detect it so it could be flashed.